Locksmith price guide — comparing cheap vs quality lock services

 ★★★★★

 "Set up a master key system for my 6-unit rental property.
-The cheapest bid was $280 — should have been a red flag.
+The cheapest bid was $280 — the price alone should have told me to ask more questions.
 Tenant keys started opening wrong units after 3 months.
 Had to hire a certified locksmith to fix the entire system for $900.
 Never again."

 Consumer reviewer